 - 4.22.
-A discontinued operation is a component of a charity that has been disposed of and: - · represented a separate major line of business or geographical area of operations; or - was part of a single co-ordinated plan to dispose of a separate major line of business or geographical area of operations; or - was a subsidiary acquired exclusively with a view to resale. - 4.23.
+A discontinued operation is a component of a charity that has been disposed of and: - represented a separate major line of business or geographical area of operations; or - was part of a single co-ordinated plan to dispose of a separate major line of business or geographical area of operations; or - was a subsidiary acquired exclusively with a view to resale. - 4.24.4.23.
 Charities are established to pursue one or more charitable purposes for the public benefit.

 Decisions as to the use of resources and the relative priority given to the charity's aims may differ from year to year to reflect the demands placed on the charity by its beneficiaries and social and economic circumstances.
-Such changes in the way in which activities are provided, or goods or services are delivered, or the range or extent of the activities pursued, do not represent discontinued operations. - 4.24.
+Such changes in the way in which activities are provided, or goods or services are delivered, or the range or extent of the activities pursued, do not represent discontinued operations. - 4.25.4.24.
 For example, a charity providing disaster relief and humanitarian assistance may operate on a global basis and carry out its activities in different countries in different years.
 Similarly, a charity providing services to the elderly may alter the way in which it delivers its services, for example by switching from residential care to supporting the elderly in their own homes.
 Neither charity is discontinuing its charitable purpose; they are fulfilling it in a different way. - 4.25.
-Spending out a restricted fund does not constitute a discontinued operation. - 4.26.
+Discontinued operations represent the complete discontinuation of, or disposal of, a separate line of business activity or charitable activity and not simply the sSpending out of a restricted fund does not constitute a discontinued operation. - 4.26.
 In the event of a charity having a discontinued operation, an analysis of continuing and discontinued operations must be provided in the SoFA by way of additional column(s).